Are power markets helping or hindering the energy transition?

 The power sector has been a cornerstone of the energy transition so far.
 But as net-zero emissions goals become commonplace, the pace of change is increasing.
 Getting the design and timing of market solutions wrong could have serious consequences.

 So what needs to change – and is it achievable?
-I talked to Peter Osbaldstone, Research Director, Europe Power & Renewables about the path ahead.
+Peter Osbaldstone, Research Director, Europe Power & Renewables considers the path ahead.

 Power market models are always evolving – but not always quickly